Spin bond order driven by extended repulsive interactions in doped graphene: TUFRG + MF approach

 \section{TUFRG + MF approach}

-The novel TUFRG + MF scheme\cite{ref19}, proposed by one of the present authors, can be thought of as an extension of the efficient FRG + MF approach\cite{ref44} to the TUFRG.
+The novel TUFRG + MF scheme\cite{ref19}, proposed by one of us, is an extension of the efficient FRG + MF approach\cite{ref44} to the TUFRG.
 In this approach, only the channel-irreducible part of the two-particle vertex resulting from the FRG calculation is taken as an input for the MF treatment.
-In the TUFRG + MF, the bosonic propagators of the effective interaction are evolved by the TUFRG flow at high scale $\Omega \ge \Omega _C$, while change according to the random phase approximation (RPA) in the divergent regime ($\Omega < \Omega _C$).
-Therefore, the propagators at low scale $\Omega < \Omega _C$ will be identical with the result obtained by using only the RPA starting from the irreducible bosonic propagators, $\tilde P,\tilde C$, and $\tilde D$.
+In the TUFRG + MF, bosonic propagators of the effective interaction are evolved by the TUFRG flow at high scale $\Omega \ge \Omega _C$, but they change according to the random phase approximation (RPA) in the divergent regime ($\Omega < \Omega _C$).
+Therefore, the propagators at low scale $\Omega < \Omega _C$ will be identical to those obtained by using only the RPA starting from the irreducible bosonic propagators, $\tilde P,\tilde C$, and $\tilde D$.

 Taking into account the equivalence of two critical conditions in the RPA and the MF theory\cite{ref19}, the interaction Hamiltonian corresponding to the irreducible bosonic propagators is used as an input interaction for the MF calculation.
 Since the FRG flow equation is replaced by the matrix flow equation in the TUFRG, the relations between the bosonoc and the irreducible bosonic propagators are expressed by concise matrix equations, which read,